ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

     bindings performed are those of ``pattern1`` when v matches ``pattern1``.
     Otherwise, value ``v`` matches ``pattern2`` whose bindings are performed.

-OCaml implements "single-match" semantics. `OCaml manual chapter on guards
+OCaml implements "single-match" ("non-backtracking") semantics. `OCaml manual chapter on guards
 <http://caml.inria.fr/pub/docs/manual-ocaml/expr.html#sec123>`_ doesn't
 explicitly mention or patterns, but it can be inferred from the text that guards are tested once on a match.

 `Ambiguous pattern variables
 <http://gallium.inria.fr/~scherer/research/ambiguous_pattern_variables/ml_workshop_2016.abstract.pdf>`_